Capacity planning and sizing¶

 The app’s memory utilization seems high: If you have many stores in your topology, there is a fixed per-store memory cost.
-E.g., if RocksDB is your default store, it uses some off-heap memory per store.
-Either consider spreading your app instances on multiple machines or consider lowering RocksDb’s memory usage using the RocsDBConfigSetter class.
+For example, if RocksDB is your default store, it uses some off-heap memory per store.
+Either consider spreading your app instances on multiple machines or consider lowering RocksDb’s memory usage using the RocksDBConfigSetter class.

-If you take the latter approach, note that RocksDB exposes several important memory configurations
+note that RocksDB exposes several important memory configurations, as first described

 write_buffer_count (3 by default).
 With those defaults, the estimate per RocksDB store (let’s call it